 At this classic Minneapolis destination for all things Italian, order pizza and pasta kits, half pans of lasagna, salads, house-baked focaccia, pantry essentials (balsamic vinegar, pasta sauces, ground sausage, salad dressings, olive oil, dry pasta) and more.
 Takeout, 2-6:30 p.m.
 Tue.-Sat.

 2308 W. 50th St., Mpls., 612-925-3113, broders.com

 The Bungalow Club

 At his Lake Street charmer, chef Andrew Craft will be changing the menu daily.
-He's offering provisions (chicken liver pâté, fresh rigatoni or spaghetti, smoked trout spread) and at dinner it's items along the lines of arancini, kale-white bean soup and a patty melt.
-Pick up a family meal (a recent example: andouille sausage with red cabbage, rice and beans and salsa verde), in portions designed for one-two or three-four.
-"Prices are suggested," reads the message on the restaurant's Instagram post.
-"Pay what you can because we just want everyone to have something good to eat."
+He’s offering provisions (chicken liver pâté, fresh rigatoni or spaghetti, smoked trout spread, turkey-rice soup, house-baked focaccia) and at dinner it’s items along the lines of rigatoni tossed in a spiced-up tomato sauce, a patty melt, buttermilk panna cotta.
+“Prices are suggested,” reads the message on the restaurant’s Instagram post.
+“Pay what you can because we just want everyone to have something good to eat.”
 Curbside, 4-7 p.m.
-Fri.-Sun.
+Fri.-Sat., 10 a.m.-2 p.m.
+Sun.

 4300 E. Lake St., Mpls., 612-866-3334, thebungalowclubmpls.com